elatov/elatov.github.io/_posts/2012-10-08-vcap5-dca-objective-1-1-implement-and-manage-complex-storage-solutions.md

 >
 > **Procedure**
 >
-> *   Run the esxcli storage core plugin list &#8211;plugin-class=value command.For value, enter one of the following options:
+> *   Run the esxcli storage core plugin list -plugin-class=value command.For value, enter one of the following options:
 >     *   Type VAAI to display plug-ins.
 >     *   The output of this command is similar to the following example:
 >